JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::gpg::keys()

-This function sets the required software package keys required by added sources. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L1235-L1281)
+This function sets the required software package keys required by added sources. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L1235-L1297)
+@dev-note: This function is required for the installation of the vStacklet software.

 notes:
 - keys and sources are set for the following software packages: